jonbhanson/flutter_native_splash/README.md

   # The color_dark, background_image_dark, image_dark, branding_dark are parameters that set the background
   # and image when the device is in dark mode.
 If they are not specified, the app will use the
   # parameters from above.
-If the image_dark parameter is specified, color_dark or
+If there is no parameter above, the app will use the light mode values.
-  # background_image_dark must be specified.  color_dark and background_image_dark cannot both be
+  # If the image_dark parameter is specified, color_dark or background_image_dark must be specified.
-  # set.
+  # color_dark and background_image_dark cannot both be set.
   #color_dark: "#042a49"
   #background_image_dark: "assets/dark-background.png"
   #image_dark: assets/splash-invert.png